 "So instantly, this becomes farming, and instantly, this becomes pointless and dumb!note These kind of things are meant to elongate a game.
 They are made to manipulate you into thinking you are achieving something more than you are actually achieving"

-Goddamned Bats: One of his complaints about Zelda's transition to 3D is gives rise to this trope more readily.
+Goddamned Bats: One of his complaints about Zelda's transition to 3D is that it gives rise to this trope more readily.
 Minor enemies now have to be targeted individually for you to be able to hit them, instead of the "selective z-axis" making it a simple task.
-This is illustrated with footage of Keese, the Zelda series' bat-like enemies.
+This is illustrated with footage of Keese, the Zelda series' bat-like enemies. invoked

 Guide Dang It: The biggest complaint about Castlevania II: Simon's Quest.
 Egoraptor agrees.